WNYT

 WNYT (channel 13) is a television station licensed to Albany, New York, United States, serving the Capital District as an affiliate of NBC.
-It is owned by Hubbard Broadcasting alongside Pittsfield, Massachusetts–licensed MyNetworkTV affiliate WNYA (channel 51).
-The two stations share studios on North Pearl Street in Menands (with an Albany postal address); WNYT's transmitter is located on the Helderberg Escarpment west of New Salem.
+It is owned by Hubbard Broadcasting alongside WNYA (channel 51), an independent station with MyNetworkTV.
+The two stations share studios on North Pearl Street in Menands (with an Albany postal address); WNYT's primary transmitter is located on the Helderberg Escarpment west of New Salem.